boyter/boyter.org/content/posts/an-informal-survey-of-12-million-github-bitbucket-gitlab-projects.md

 ### Whats the most complex file?

+### Whats the most complex file in each language?

+### Whats the most complex file weighted against lines?

 ## If you got this far thank you and please read my sales pitch!